Captain America (serial): Stunts

 Dale Van Sickel was the "ram rod" of the stunt crew, doubling Dick Purcell as Captain America.
 Ken Terrell doubled George J. Lewis and Fred Graham doubled Lionel Atwill.
 Additional stunts were performed by Duke Green and Joe Yrigoyen.
 Tom Steele only appeared in chapter one as he was busy on The Masked Marvel.

 Special effects

 All the special effects in Captain America were created by Republic's in-house team, the Lydecker brothers.

 Release

-Captain Americas official release date is 5 February 1944, although this is actually the date the seventh chapter was made available to film exchanges.
-The serial was actually filmed in 1943.
+Captain Americas official release date was 5 February 1944, although this is actually the date the seventh chapter was made available to film exchanges.
+The serial was filmed in 1943.
 The serial was re-released on 30 September 1953, under the new title Return of Captain America, between the first runs of Canadian Mounties vs. Atomic Invaders and Trader Tom of the China Seas.
-All 15 episodes were released on VHS on dual cassettes.
+All 15 episodes were released on VHS on dual cassettes and later DVD.

+Copyright status

+In 1971 the serial’s copyright was renewed by National Telefilm Associates, whose assets later became part of Viacom through a series of acquisitions.